CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

     ![Screenshot of the SQL endpoint in a lakehouse.](./Images/md2-36.png)

 2. Select **New SQL query** from the ribbon, which will open a SQL query editor.
-Note that you can rename your query using the **...** menu item next to the existing query name in the lakehouse explorer pane.
+Note that you can rename your query using the **...** menu item next to the existing query name in the Lakehouse Explorer pane.

-   Next, you'll run two sql queries to explore the data.
+   Next, you'll run two SQL queries to explore the data.

 3. Paste the following query into the query editor and select **Run**: